Kale Companion Plants

 As a companion plant to kale, it acts as a ground to retain moisture in the soil and prevent weeds from growing.
 Alyssum’s white flowers add beauty to the garden and attract beneficial insects, like hoverflies that consume pesky aphids.
 And, on top of it all, sweet alyssum will not compete with your kale plants for nutrients– Does it get any better?

 Another kale companion plant in the herb family is cilantro.
-This is a valuable and versatile fresh herb to grow in your backyard and works well with many plants, including the superfood kale.
+This valuable and versatile fresh herb to grow in your backyard works well with many plants, including the superfood kale.

-Whether you choose to harvest the cilantro and put it to use in the kitchen or not– not everyone is a fan of its distinct flavor– it is an excellent addition to any garden.
-It will bring in pollinators and mask the scent of kale, which could attract damaging pests.
+Whether you harvest the cilantro and use it in the kitchen or not—not everyone is a fan of its distinct flavor—it is an excellent addition to any garden.
+It will attract pollinators and mask the scent of kale, which could attract damaging pests.

 Celery can be a beneficial companion for kale due to its different growth habits; it grows tall and thin, allowing sunlight to reach the kale plants.
 It also requires a lot of water, which can help ensure the soil stays moist for the water-loving kale.